elicitmind/my-100DayOfCode-chalenge/log.md

 **Thoughts**
 i do this to practice the ability TO ELICIT A FLOW STATE ON DEMAND. i do max up my efficiency FireMan mageMan mageEight pointed star

+###

+### Day 116: October 4, 2021

+###

+**Today's Progress**
+today
+-added some routing
+-components
+-wrote reducer function and dispatched an action -created an error to debug tomorrow

+-i also had a coaching call FireFire

+**Thoughts**
+grind it!
+I continue, I write my own app testing my memory of React concepts + using docs

 ////////////////////////////////////////
 ////////////////////////////////////////